enodoscore/enodo-frontend-challengev2/README.md

 - Components must function as described above

 ## Style
-- Keep it simple or be creative be creative!
+- Keep it simple or be creative!
 It's up to you.
 - We have included [Element UI](https://element.eleme.io/#/en-US/component/installation) but you can use any framework (or none at all) you want.